risc0/risc0-ethereum/steel/docs/steel-commitments.md

 ## What is a Steel Commitment?

 A commitment consists of two values: the block ID and the block digest.
-The block ID encodes two values, the Steel version number and a block identifier in an encoding which is effectively: `abi.encodePacked(uint16 version, uint240 blockIdentifier)`.
+The block ID encodes two values, the Steel version number and a block identifier (e.g. a block number).

 ```solidity
 struct Commitment {